Date: 24 February 2014. In the Head.

 Locate a throw-away plastic box in

 the appropriate size for your locker.
+Clear is best.

-Cut it just smaller than the
+Cut one side of the box just smaller than the

 Add one large hole for your finger